 Contraindications include contaminated wounds, animal/puncture bites, mucous membranes (lips, mouth), high-moisture areas (groin), dense hair-bearing regions (scalp), and high-tension closures without support sutures.
 Active infection and areas requiring deep closure are also contraindicated.

-Bioabsorbable closures eliminate train track scarring and removal discomfort while providing comparable tensile strength.
+Bioabsorbable closures eliminate train-track scarring and discomfort during removal while providing comparable tensile strength.
 Systems like SubQ It! combine stapler speed with superior cosmetic outcomes, absorbing naturally without removal visits or associated costs.
 Selection depends on wound characteristics, incision length, and surgeon preference.